 What is endometrial hyperplasia?

-Endometrial hyperplasia is a condition in which the cells in the lining of the uterus grow faster than normal.
-There are two types of endometrial hyperplasia:
+Endometrial hyperplasia is a condition where the lining of the uterus (endometrium) becomes thicker than normal.

 Symptoms of endometrial hyperplasia can include: